Kamal-Alfawaz/RogueLike/README.md

 # Manlike (Working Title),  Roguelike Survival Game

 Synopsis: Survive for a limited amount of time with ever increasing enemies and gradually increasing difficulty, assuring that your health points don't reach zero.
-Elinating opponents assures your survival with player buffs and passive healing to counteract enemy damage.
+Eliminating opponents assures your survival with player buffs and passive healing to counteract enemy damage.

 Instructions:
 ESC - Pause